Lizaterdag/portfolio-optimization/README.md

 Portfolio optimization with quantum annealing.
 Main goal is to find the optimum solution through different annealing schedules.

 ## Portfolio optimization
-Rebalacing the combination of asset investment to maximize its return while minimizing its risk.
+Rebalancing the combination of asset investment to maximize its return while minimizing its risk.
 Selecting the best portfolio out of a bunch of portfolios.
 Input data can be uniform random historical price data, a budget and a risk tolerance.
 The approach used in this repository is the Markowitz portfolio model for portfolio selection.
 This model is build into a quadratic unconstrained binary optimization (QUBO) problem:

 ![alt text](files/img/59DB952F-07D7-4F22-BBD2-2B574899D4D1_4_5005_c.jpeg)\
 where: